-Saint Louis University's Speech-Language and Hearing Clinic has been serving the St. Louis community for more than 40 years.
-It provides clinical services to people with speech, language or hearing problems, and is also a training component for students in SLU’s communication sciences and disorders program.
+Saint Louis University's Paul C. Reinert, S.J., Speech-Language and Hearing Clinic has been serving the St. Louis community for more than 50 years.
+It provides clinical services to people with speech, language or hearing problems.

 Through services such as comprehensive evaluation and treatment, communication sciences

 and disorders students gain experience with hands-on therapeutic techniques via supervised